aero-z/threes-brain/README.md

 threes-brain
 ============

-AI for the mobile game Threes! using neural networks
+AI for the mobile game [Threes!](http://asherv.com/threes/) using neural networks.